 Division 1 - Powers of authorised persons

-Entity power given to Section of LOGA Description Local government 133(3) Power to give, or make a reasonable attempt to give, the occupier of the property a written notice that informs the occupier of the following: (a) the intention to enter the property; (b) the reason for entering the property; (c) an estimation of when the property will be entered.
+Entity power given to Section of LOGA Description

+Local government 133(3) Power to give, or make a reasonable attempt to give, the occupier of the property a written notice that informs the occupier of the following:

+(a) the intention to enter the property;

+(b) the reason for entering the property;

+(c) an estimation of when the property will be entered.

+220-2221 and a second second

+(c) an estimation of when the property will be entered.
 Local government 133(4) Power to give, or make a reasonable attempt to give, written notice to the occupier within a reasonable time before the property is to be entered.
 Local government 137(2)(a) Power to agree on an amount of compensation for a person who has incurred damage or loss because of the exercise or purported exercise of a power under this division.